Head and Neck Cancer: How Speech and Language Therapy can help

 • Dietitians

-We are also part of the South Yorkshire and Bassetlaw Regional Head and Neck Cancer Team, based across five different sites: Barnsley, Rotherham, Sheffield, Chesterfield and Doncaster https://canceralliancesyb.co.uk/publications/head-neck-cancer-portal
+This team is part of the South Yorkshire and Bassetlaw Regional Head and Neck Cancer Team.
+This is a collaboration of cancer services across five different hospital sites: Barnsley, Rotherham, Sheffield, Chesterfield and Doncaster https://canceralliancesyb.co.uk/publications/head-neck-cancer-portal

 Sheffield is our regional cancer treatment hub where the majority of head and neck cancer surgery and oncology treatment takes place.